-Strategy 1 Details Rev views Strategy 1: Develop and implement a Parent Involvement and Family Engagement policy for the campus Formative Sumr Summative Actions: 1.)
+Strategy 1 Details Rev views Strategy 1: Develop and implement a Parent Involvement and Family Engagement policy for the campus Formative Sun Summative Actions: 1.)
 Administration team will create the plan and distribute the plan to all stakeholders.
-Administration team will create the plan and distribute the plan to all stakeholders.
 Nov Jan Mar June 2.)
-RMS will create a Social Community committee designed to reach out to all stakeholders with fidelity and report back to administration on a monthly basis.
-Staff Responsible for Monitoring: Administration ESF Levers: Lever 1: Strong School Leadership and Planning Problem Statements: School Processes & Programs 1 No Progress Continue/Modify X Discon tinue ı 1
+RMS has a Social Community committee designed to reach out to all stakeholders with fidelity and report back to administration on a monthly basis.
+3.)
+RMS will provide opportunities for stakeholders to be involved in Community Engagement events throughout the 2024 school year.
+Staff Responsible for Monitoring: Administration Title I: 4.1 Problem Statements: School Processes & Programs 1 - Perceptions 1 No Progress Accomplished - Continue/Modify X Discor ntinue